Paris 2

 FAH393Y0: Studies Abroad in Renaissance and Baroque Art and Architecture

 “There is but one Paris,” declared Vincent Van Gogh in 1886.
 This course explores the city’s art, architecture, and museum collections focusing on the early modern period, when Paris acquired its reputation as a world capital of art.
 Its history offers an invaluable window into the Renaissance, the founding of the Royal Academy of Painting and Sculpture, the popularity of rococo and chinoiserie, and the rise of the salon exhibitions in the early Enlightenment.
-Students will develop field research skills through frequent visits to key sites such as the Louvre, Versailles, and the chateaux of the Loire Valley.
+Students will develop field research skills through frequent visits to key sites such as the Louvre, Bibliothèque Nationale, Musée Carnavalet, and the chateaux of the Loire Valley.
 Guest presentations by French curators, conservators, and scholars will bring the city and its artworld to life.

-Required: at least 1.0 full FAH credit
+Prerequisite Required: at least 1.0 full FAH credit

 Recommended Preparation